 Making the bread pudding

-- Pour the soda bread into the baking dish and cover with foil.
+- Pour the soda bread into the seasoned cast iron skillet.
 Bake for 35 minutes.
-Remove the foil and back for another 10 minutes.
 Allow to cool before serving.

 Making the caramel sauce

 - In a saucepan on medium-high heat add the sugar and water.
 Stir to dissolve the sugar.
 Once the sugar is dissolved stop stirring.
 This could cause the caramel to seize.
 Allow to boil undisturbed until the caramel starts to take on a rich amber color.
-Once all of the sugar has started to change to a caramel color remove from the heat.
+To mix gently swirl the saucepan.
+Once all of the sugar has started to change to a caramel color.